peterszerzo/cphrain/demo-src/content/task-4.md

 Time to get freaky!

-Drops should be rendered and animated the same way as before (use the randomize function).
-However, 5% will be moving upwards.
+Drops should be rendered and animated the same way as before.
+However, 5% will be moving upwards (you should randomize this one as well).

 Remember that you can pass in drops with additional fields, like so: